 Mallorca has long been one of the yachting hubs of the Mediterranean.
 The largest of the four Balearics, Mallorca is a playground for boats, with hidden coves, luxurious marinas, staggering landscapes and a wealth of facilities.

-Whether you’re on a 70 metre superyacht or an eight metre day cruiser, Mallorca happily accommodates.
+Whether you’re on a 70-metre superyacht or an eight-metre day cruiser, Mallorca boat happily accommodates.

 While the waters are buzzing with watercraft throughout the high season summer months, there are plenty of places to find your own slice of Mediterranean paradise.